Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

 \subsection{Identification of atomic treatment effects}

-We now consider identification in generality.
-Like the example above, characterizing identification of atomic treatment effects amounts to computing the $s$-eligiblity sets.
+\Copy{idintro}{ Like the example above, characterizing identification of atomic treatment effects amounts to computing the $s$-eligibility sets (\cref{eq:s_elig_def}).
 Our main result, \cref{prop:eligibility}, computes them in the general setting.
-The behavior of intersections of $s$-eligiblity sets formalizes the distinction between aTEs that are driven by lottery variation and those driven by RD variation. \Cref{cor:agg} then shows that any aggregations of aTEs that aggregate over a non-vanishing subpopulation must place zero weight on the RD-driven aTEs.
+The behavior of intersections of $s$-eligibility sets formalizes the distinction between aTEs that are driven by lottery variation and those driven by RD variation. \Cref{cor:agg} then shows that any aggregations of aTEs that aggregate over a non-vanishing subpopulation must place zero weight on the RD-driven aTEs.

-In the general setting, recall that $X_i = (\succ_i, R_i, Q_i)$, where we let $R_i$ collect the test scores $(R_ {i1},\ldots,R_{iT})$ and $Q_i$ collect the discrete qualifiers $(Q_{i0},\ldots, Q_{iM}).$ Fix $(\succ_i, Q_i)$, we first define the $s$-eligibility sets \eqref{eq:s_elig_def} as the set for $R_i$ on which assignment to $s$ has positive probability.
+In the general setting, recall that $X_i = (\succ_i, R_i, Q_i)$, where we let $R_i$ collect the test scores $(R_ {i1},\ldots,R_{iT})$ and $Q_i$ collect the discrete qualifiers $(Q_{i0},\ldots, Q_{iM}).$ Fix $(\succ_i, Q_i)$, we first define the $s$-eligibility sets as the set for $R_i$ on which assignment to $s$ has positive probability.